LaRussell: Career

-LaRussell fathered a child, a girl, right after he left high school, so he left his musical endeavors to pursue a more supportive and stable job, eventually obtaining a high-income job in aerospace manufacturing in 2012 after graduating from Grand Canyon University.
+LaRussell fathered a daughter immediately after leaving high school, so he left his musical endeavors to pursue a more supportive and stable job, eventually obtaining a high-income job in aerospace manufacturing in 2012 after graduating from Grand Canyon University.
 However, he became demotivated to do his job because he was not able to chase his passion.
 LaRussell eventually released his first album, The Field Effect, in 2018.
 After releasing more music, he decided to throw a headlining show at the Empress Theatre to take a risk, and it was successful.

 LaRussell began to save money for music, and his father and friends invested their money in him.
 Eventually, in 2019, he decided to quit his job and start an arts company, Good Compenny, with his friends.
 He originally went under the name of Tota Shakur, but after releasing Silence Won't Save You in 2020, a more personal album with his life story, he felt that he should represent more of himself in his name.

 In 2021, he appeared on The Breakfast Club.
 He also decided to share parts of his catalog as royalties.
 In 2025, he performed at the halftime show of the 2025 NBA All-Star Game.
+In 2026, he performed at the Super Bowl LX Tailgate Party.
+Days prior to his performance, he signed a record deal with Roc Nation.

+In 2026, he released the album Something's in the Water with a goal of selling 100,000 copies in one month.
+In the first 24 hours, he generated $57,000 from 2,600 contributors, including Kyrie Irving, Snoop Dogg and Cedric the Entertainer.
+Kyrie Irving's $11,000 purchase set a world record for most spent on a digital album.
+The album was later bought by the company EarnIn for $20,000.
+Despite its success, Billboard disqualified the album from appearing on charts due to incentivizing sales.

+On March 14, 2026, LaRussell released a video of himself performing the track "Heaven Sent" from his recently released project Father God, Guide Me.
+Although the material had already been released, the video drew controversy regarding the lyrics of the track—which LaRussell stated his engineer told him he "probably shouldn’t put [...] out"—claiming that figures such as Donald Trump, Jeffrey Epstein, and Adolf Hitler were "heaven sent."
+In response to the backlash, LaRussell posted on social media accusing critics of the song of misunderstanding its premise, stating "The selective outrage and fake righteousness is a joke" as well as another post clarifying "WE ALL HEAVEN SENT!!!
+NOT HEAVEN BOUND [sic]."
+LaRussell later deactivated his social media accounts due to the controversy.

+On June 16, 2026, LaRussell appeared on the 21st season of America's Got Talent alongside a backing band, performing the original song "I'm From the Bay" in the audition.

 Personal life

-LaRussell has one child, a girl.
+LaRussell has two daughters.
 He is also a vegan and frequently talks about police injustice in his music.
 He enjoys playing chess, as well as basketball, pickleball, and tennis.